LassoSoft/LassoGuide/source/operations/logging.rst

    The first parameter specifies a log message level.
 Subsequent parameters specify the destination to which that level of messages should be logged.
    Both the log level and any destinations are specified with integer values.
-It is preferred that you use the convenience methods to specify those integer values rather than using literal integer values.
-See the methods described below.
+It is preferred that you use the convenience methods described below as parameters rather than using literal integer values.

 .. method:: log_level_critical()